williamouyang/okta.github.io/_source/docs/api/resources/sessions.md

 ### Session Cookie

-Okta utilizes a HTTP session cookie to provide access to your Okta organization and applications across web requests for an interactive user-agents such as a browser.
+Okta utilizes a HTTP session cookie to provide access to your Okta organization and applications across web requests for an interactive user agent such as a web browser.
 Session cookies have an expiration configurable by an administrator for the organization and are valid until the cookie expires or the user closes the session (logout) or browser application.

 ### Session Token

-A [session token](./authn.html#session-token) is bearer token that provides proof of authentication and may be redeemed for an interactive SSO session in Okta in a user agent.
+A [session token](./authn.html#session-token) is a bearer token that provides proof of authentication and may be redeemed for an interactive SSO session in Okta in a user agent.
 Session tokens can only be used **once** to establish a session for a user and are revoked when the token expires.

 Okta provides a very rich [Authentication API](./authn.html) to validate a [user's primary credentials](./authn.html#primary-authentication) and secondary [MFA factor](./authn.html#verify-factor).
 A one-time [session token](./authn.html#session-token) is returned after successful authentication which can be later exchanged for a session cookie using one of the following flows: